-The Most Powerful Software for Meeting AID/RTI Requirements & Social Emotional Learning (SEL) Goals!
+The Most Powerful Software for Meeting AIS/RTI Requirements & Social Emotional Learning (SEL) Goals!

 Interventions & Strategies

 Allows district criteria for eligibility and intensity of supports to be customized and monitored for student success, with interventions linked to NextGen learning standards.